Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Buffalo chicken pizza from Jimmy’s in District 7

 Eddie’s Diner.
 The same deal as their locations in D1 and Thao Dien: huge portions of great food.
+I visit this location often because I like the Phu My Hung area it’s in.

-Eddie’s in District 7
+Eddie’s Diner in District 7

 Back’s Burger.
 Delicious, Korean-style hamburgers.